Street Food in Delhi

 It's Momo Time in Delhi!!

 Majnu ka Tila is another place where you can find original momos.
 The place is officially known as New Aruna Nagar Colony.
-The area was allocated to the Tibetan refugees in 1960; today, we find them well settled in that area.
-The economy of that area centers on hotels, restaurants and guesthouses.
-Therefore, you will find many eateries offering original Tibetan dishes.
-Try mutton momo; they are always steamed and generally come with steamed hot mutton soup.
-Of course, some joints also sell fried momo; you can try that as well.
+The area was allocated to the Tibetan refugees in 1960.
+You will find many eateries offering original Tibetan dishes.

 Street Food Joints in Other Parts of Delhi